-- The application site is located on the former 'Osprey' Shell filling station on the west side of Grampian Road, Aviemore and comprises 0.2ha of vacant scrubland left following the clearance of the buildings.
-Planning permission (06/086/CP) was granted for the 'Erection of 8 Flats and Retail Development - approval of reserved matters' by the CNPA on 7 June 2006. - 2.
-This application is made in respect of Section 42 of the Town and Country Planning (Scotland) Act 1997 and seeks to vary condition number 1 of that planning permission, extending the period of approval by 15 months.
+- 1. The application site is located on the former 'Osprey' Shell filling station on the west side of Grampian Road, Aviemore and comprises 0.2ha of vacant land left following the clearance of buildings.
+Planning permission (06/086/CP) was granted for the 'Erection of 8 Flats and Retail Development approval of reserved matters' by the CNPA on 7 June 2006. - 2.
+This application is made in respect of Section 42 of the Town and Country Planning (Scotland) Act 1997, as amended and seeks to vary condition number I of that planning permission, extending the period of approval by 3 years.
 This standard time limit condition stated: 'the development hereby approved shall be commenced prior to 31 January 2011.'